rmholmes/MOM_diatherm_analysis/README.md

 Australia](http://cosima.org.au/), e.g. see [Research Data
 Australia](https://researchdata.edu.au/cosima-model-output-collection/993052).

-The processed .mat files have been provided [here](LINK TBC).
+The processed .mat files have been provided on (Zenodo)[https://dx.doi.org/10.5281/zenodo.4798380].
 This branch of this repository contains stripped down processing scripts for producing most of the analysis provided in Holmes et al. (2021, JAMES).
 The routines are:

 - `Heat_Budget_Plot_Global.m`: This script produces the